 Getting Started with Onward

-The gallery manager role has become increasingly complex across exhibitions, inventory, loans, and reporting.
-If you currently manage a gallery or corporate art program using spreadsheets and shared drives, you likely experience pain points: inability to quickly locate specific works, time-consuming manual reporting, and scattered documentation.
+The gallery manager role has become more complex across exhibitions, inventory, loans, documentation, and reporting.
+For teams managing a gallery-like collection or corporate art program through spreadsheets and shared drives, common challenges include not being able to quickly locate specific works, spending too much time on manual reports, and keeping important documents scattered across different places.

 Ready to streamline your collection operations?